wukongxzero/drone-programming-/README.md

 4. probability robotics by sebastian thrun which is a great book to start learning robotics.

 all of which you can find in this repository,.

+okay, after a lot of digginig in, time to get started with PX4 Development as this will form the basis of every autonomy project that will be developed in future or now,

+PX4 DEV,

+ROS2 DEVELOPMENT: